owulveryck/owulveryck.github.io/content/post/knative-part1.md

 Object-oriented programming is, for example, such a paradigm.
 This paradigm introduces the notion of [connascence](https://en.wikipedia.org/wiki/Connascence) as a metric to measure complexity.

 Those concepts and paradigms helped the developers to structure their code, rising the need to package, and modularized it.

+The goal is to reduce the connascence level, from the most dangerous (Connascence of identity) to the less dangerous (Connascence of name).
+See the [wikipedia page](https://en.wikipedia.org/wiki/Connascence) for the complete list and classification.

 This introduced the concept of the lifecycle of modules and thus the need for versioning.

 Let's now consider IA based application where the business logic is using compute libraries with a lifecycle that is independent of the development language.